-Working with the Rabbis
+Working with the Rabbi

-Rabbi Shosh or Rabbi Ben will meet with the student to work on the speech/D'var Torah (analysis of the subset of the portion they have chosen to focus on).
+Rabbi Jonathan will meet with the student to work on the speech/D'var Torah (analysis of the subset of the portion they have chosen to focus on).
 These meetings will start about 3 months before the Bar/Bat/B Mitzvah date at times arranged by the parents and the rabbi.